Getting Started with Telehealth

 - Clothing: Even though you may not be leaving your home, dressing professionally during your telehealth sessions is important.
 Wear clothing that is in contrast with your background, but try to avoid patterns because they can be visually distracting and cause eye strain for your clients.

 - Eye contact: Maintaining eye contact during your online sessions is imperative.
 You want your client to feel as if they have your full attention.
 Avoid doing other work, looking at other screens, or taking notes for long periods of time.
 It can be distracting, and even unnerving, for your clients if they see you constantly looking away.
 Be mindful of your eye contact and explain to your clients why you are looking away when it is necessary.

 - Prepare yourself: Test out your telehealth platform before your first appointment.
+You (and your client) can use this tool to ensure your devices and connection are ready to have a smooth teletherapy session.
 Send a practice link to a friend and ask them to hop on quickly so you know what the process looks like.
 This also allows you to make sure all of your equipment is working properly and let’s you catch any problems before your real appointment.